 • Fee-only, in which advisors charge an annual asset management fee, hourly or flat fee.

-Understanding these fee arrangements is an important component of a consumer’s interviews with different – and different types – of advisors.
+Understanding these fee arrangements is an important component of a consumer’s interviews with different – and different types – of financial advisors.
 While the impacts of these three fee structures are not always obvious, they translate into distinct advisory approaches that should reflect a client’s distinct needs, values, and expectations.

 Transactional vs. Holistic